Hanhpt23/Hanhpt23.github.io/README.md

 # Insect Detection Using Deep Learning Network

-### Insect pest are one of the main factors affecting agricultural product.
-Accurate recognition and classification of insect pests can prevent huge economic losses.
-This dataset will play a great role in this regard.
+### In agriculture, insect pests are always one of the main factors affecting product quality.
+Accurate detecting insect pests can help famers to prevent it's effectives and improve their product quality.
+In this project, we propose a novel method that enables the automatic detection of insect pests.